 - Pricing: Free for 50 monitors, 5-minute interval, 1 status page; Solo: $7/mo (annual); Team: $29/mo (annual); Enterprise: $54/mo (annual)

-- G2 rating: 4.7/5 (as displayed on UptimeRobot’s site)
+- G2 rating: 4.7/5

 UptimeRobot vs Pingdom

 Pingdom covers synthetics + RUM for website performance, while UptimeRobot focuses on fast external uptime checks with core monitor types and status pages.
-Choose UptimeRobot when you want simple, affordable availability monitoring with 30-second checks and basic incident comms; choose Pingdom if you also need page-level performance/RUM and more advanced website diagnostics.
+Choose UptimeRobot when you want simple, affordable availability monitoring with 30-second checks and basic incident comms.
+Choose Pingdom if you also need page-level performance/RUM and more advanced website diagnostics.

 7. Better Stack